phn/pytpm/doc/reference_tpm.rst

 ~~~~~~~~~~~~~~

 ``V3`` is used for representing 3D coordinates and 3D velocities of an
 astronomical object.
-This can be either in spherical or in cartesion
+This can be either in spherical or in Cartesian
 coordinates.
 The type of a vector is indicated using the attribute
 ``type`` of a ``V3`` instance; ``type == tpm.CARTESIAN`` for the
 former type and ``type == tpm.SPHERICAL`` for the latter type.